abpframework/abp/docs/en/others/penetration-test-report.md

 **Solution**:

 This alert indicates that we must not trust client side input (even if there is client side validation in place) and check all data on the server side.
-ABP Framework already does that and makes server-side validations while authenticating a user.
+ABP already does that and makes server-side validations while authenticating a user.
 Therefore this is a **false-positive** alert.

 ### Absence of Anti-CSRF Tokens [Risk: Medium] — False Positive